m3g/ComplexMixtures.jl/docs/src/selection.md

 ```

 With these group selections predefined, the contributions of these groups to the MDDF or coordination numbers
-can be retrived directly from the result data structure with, for example:
+can be retrieved directly from the result data structure with, for example:

 ```julia-repl
 julia> result = mddf(trajectory_file, solute, solvent, Options(bulk_range=(8.0, 12.0)));